• Home

 Application form (self-payers) can be downloaded → here.

-Summer School applicants (self-payers) send their completed application form upon which receipt they are issued an invoice.
+Summer School applicants (Self-Payers) should send their completed application form upon which receipt they are issued an invoice.
 Upon receipt of the payment, they receive a letter of acceptance.
 The letter of acceptance also serves as a basis for visa applications.
+Details of the payment can be found below.

 The scholarship includes: